Sell for Free

 Next, we asked a question about transaction fees on the free account.
 The result wasn’t so instantaneous this time, but the answer was correct and helpful.

-Square has impressed us with its Weebly-esque store builder.
+Square Online has impressed us with its Weebly-esque store builder.
 We’d happily recommend it to low-volume sellers, but would recommend a more scalable platform for those already selling high volumes, or with ambitions to do so.